yeepio/yeep/docs/methods/session.destroyCookie.md

 Removes the designated session cookie, a.k.a sign-out.

-After calling `session.destroyCookie()` the user will not be able to perform authenticated actions against the platform until they sign-in again.
+After calling `session.destroyCookie()` the user will not be able to perform authenticated API requests until they sign-in again.

 ---

 ## Auth logic

 Requestor must be authenticated with session cookie.

-## Parameters

-### Body

 ---